tedib04/I-DIDD/README.md

   - [License](#license)

 ## Overview
-This repository contains all the materials related to the implementation of *I-DIDD*, the first and only tool that fully supports the discovery of Data-Aware DECLARE Process Models from event logs, using an approach based on *Typed Automata*.
+This repository contains all the materials related to the implementation of *I-DIDD*, the first and only tool that fully supports the incremental discovery of Data-Aware DECLARE Process Models from event logs.

 ## Installation
-1. Ensure [_Docker_](https://www.docker.com/get-started/), [_Python 3.10_](https://www.python.org/downloads/) and _JAVA 11_ is installed on your machine.
+1. Ensure [_Docker_](https://www.docker.com/get-started/), [_Python 3.10_](https://www.python.org/downloads/), _JAVA 11_ and [_Graphviz_](https://graphviz.org/download) is installed on your machine.
 2. Clone this repository.

 ```bash